 Storing an ample supply of water is an often overlooked area of preparedness – even though we know it is the most important item for our survival.
 I will be the first to admit that I am guilty of this.
-Don’t get me wrong, we have at least a 3 day supply of water, and plenty of water filters and purifying tablets, but as far as having enough water stashed away for a family of 5 … I will admit that we don’t have as much as we should – and it’s time to change this.
+Don’t get me wrong, we have a 5 day supply of water, and plenty of water filters and purifying tablets, but as far as having water stashed away for a family of 5 … I will admit that we don’t have as much as we should – and it’s time to change this.

 The main reasons why we haven’t stored large amounts of water is because its bulky and in the past, store bought plastic containers leaked into my food pantry causing damage to the floor; but I shouldn’t let that stop me.
 Although preparedness organizations suggest having 1 gallon of water per person per day for a two week period, I want to go a step further and have a month’s worth of water on hand.

 If we go by the suggestion from emergency organizations and have 1 gallon per person per day, a family of 5 will need 35 gallons of water per week.

 The Suggested Water Amount is Simply Not Enough

 Victims of previous disasters say the suggested water amount stated by disaster organizations is not enough to get through a disaster.
 Conway Yee’s family went through the aftermath of Hurricane Sandy and were without power or their well water supply for a week.
 To keep hydrated and clean, “we went through 20 gallons a day” for drinking and washing, he says.
 That’s 120 gallons of water for the week after the hurricane.

 Clearly emergency organizations need to re-assess their suggested water amounts.
 I believe they have not taken into account our increased stress levels, activity levels, climate, pre-existing medical conditions, sanitation or bathing.

 5 Ways to Store Water for Short Term Emergencies